HContainer/HN_Reinforment_Learning_Projects/03_Other_AI_Projects/Quick, Draw!/README.md

 # Quick, Draw!
-This is a repository collectioning **Quick, Draw!** mateiral for self learning
+This is a repository collectioning **Quick, Draw!** material for self learning

 # Offical Material
 **[Officel Website]**